av3di/memory-card-game/README.md

+# About this App

+Use the following command to run locally:
+`
+npm run dev
+`

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.